FarseerSky/DockerExporter/docker_exporter/README.md

 If you enable the experimental features mode in Docker, [it does expose some very basic metrics on the Docker engine](https://docs.docker.com/config/thirdparty/prometheus/).
 However, those metrics form a minimal set that is not very informative in real world use cases.

-# Version upgrades

-To upgrade to a new version:

-1. Execute `docekr rm --force docker_exporter` to stop the existing instance.
-1. Execute `docker pull prometheusnet/docker_exporter` to download the new version.
-1. Execute the `docker run` command from the quick start to start the new version.

 # Troubleshooting

 Error messages can typically be found in `docker logs docker_exporter`.